ysyk2021/organizational-conflict-management-resolving-disputes-and-building-stronger-relationships/src/chapter-1-3.md

-# Importance of Resolving Disputes and Building Stronger Relationships

 In this chapter, we will discuss the importance of resolving disputes and building stronger relationships within organizations.
 Effective conflict resolution and relationship-building are essential for creating a harmonious and productive work environment.
 Let's explore why these aspects are crucial for organizational success.